puppetlabs/puppet-docs/source/pe/2.0/compliance_using.markdown

 Comparing Groups Against a Single Baseline
 -----

-Puppet Compliance can also generate custom reports which **compare an entire group to a single member node's baseline.** While the day-to-day compliance views are meant for tracking changes to a node or group of nodes over time, custom reports are meant for tracking how far a group of nodes have drifted away from each other.
+The console can also generate custom reports which **compare an entire group to a single member node's baseline.** While the day-to-day compliance views are meant for tracking changes to a node or group of nodes over time, custom reports are meant for tracking how far a group of nodes have drifted away from each other.

 - Custom reports only examine the most recent inspection report for each group member
 - Custom reports **do not** allow you to approve or reject changes

-Dashboard will maintain **one** cached custom report for **each group;** generating a new report for that group will erase the old one.
+The console will maintain **one** cached custom report for **each group;** generating a new report for that group will erase the old one.

 ![core_group_custom_report][]

-Custom reports are generated from Dashboard's **core group pages** --- **not** from the compliance group pages.
+Custom reports are generated from the console's **group pages** --- **not** from the group views in the compliance pages.
 To generate a report, choose which baseline to compare against and press the generate button; the report will be queued and a progress indicator will display.
 (The indicator is static markup that does not automatically poll for updates; you will need to reload the page periodically for updated status on the report.)

-Once generated, custom reports can be viewed from Dashboard's **core group pages,** the **main compliance overview page,** and the **compliance group pages.**
+Once generated, custom reports can be viewed from **the console's page for that group,** the **main compliance overview page,** and the **compliance group pages.**

 ![custom_report_core_group_link][]